Frequently Asked Questions

 Example 3: Average daily temperature = 60.
 Balance point = 60.
 No degree days.

 You may ask, "Why not use average temperature instead of degree days?"
 The problem with average temperature is that highs and lows cancel each other out.
-A warm day (80 average temp) combined with a cold day (40 average temp) average 60.
+A warm day (80 average temp) combined with a cold day (40 average temp) averages 60.
 So do two mild days of 59 and 61.
-But in the first case there are 20 CDD and 20 HDD while in the second there is 1 CDD and 1 HDD.
+But in the first case there are 20 CDD and 20 HDD while in the second there are 1 CDD and 1 HDD.
 Using degree days, you can see that the relative amount of energy required for the first set of days is much greater than for the second set of days.
 But if all you looked at was the average temperature, you would conclude that both sets of days were about the same.

 What is the balance point temperature?